kateliev/TagRig/README.md

 print(new_document.dumps())
 ```
-...that returns te following string...
+...that returns the following string...
 ```
 <body>
 <div>